Murder by Decree

 Murder by Decree is a 1979 mystery thriller film directed by Bob Clark.
-It features the Sherlock Holmes and Dr. John Watson characters created by Sir Arthur Conan Doyle, who are embroiled in the investigation surrounding the real-life 1888 Whitechapel murders committed by "Jack the Ripper".
+It features the Sherlock Holmes and Dr. John Watson characters created by Sir Arthur Conan Doyle, who are embroiled in the investigation surrounding the real-life 1888 Whitechapel murders committed by Jack the Ripper.
 Christopher Plummer plays Holmes and James Mason plays Watson.
 Though it features a similar premise, it is somewhat different in tone and result to A Study in Terror.
 It is loosely based on The Ripper File by Elwyn Jones and John Lloyd.

-The film's premise of the plot behind the murders is influenced by the book Jack the Ripper: The Final Solution (1976), by Stephen Knight, who presumed that the killings were part of a Masonic plot.
+The film's premise of the plot behind the murders is influenced by the book Jack the Ripper: The Final Solution (1976), by Stephen Knight, who theorised that the killings were part of a Masonic plot.
 The original script contained the names of the historical suspects, Sir William Gull and John Netley.
-In the actual film, they are represented by fictional analogues: Thomas Spivy (Gull) and William Slade (Netley).
+In the actual film, they are represented by fictional analogues: Thomas Spivey (Gull) and William Slade (Netley).
 This plot device was later used in other Jack the Ripper-themed fiction, including the graphic novel From Hell.

 Plot

-After the Metropolitan Police fail to apprehend the serial killer Jack the Ripper, Sherlock Holmes is approached to investigate the recent murders of prostitutes that happened in the Whitechapel district of London.
-Helped by Dr. Watson and the medium Robert Lees, Holmes discovers that all the victims were companions of Annie Crook, a woman locked in a mental institution.
+After the Metropolitan Police fail to apprehend the serial killer Jack the Ripper, Sherlock Holmes is approached to investigate the recent murders of prostitutes in the Whitechapel district of London.
+Helped by Dr. John Watson and the medium Robert Lees, Holmes discovers that all the victims were companions of Annie Crook, a woman locked in a mental institution.

-Things get complicated as members of the police hierarchy and also several politicians, all Freemasons, seem to be protecting one of their own.
-Furthermore, Inspector Foxborough, the policeman who is in charge of the case, is in fact the secret leader of the radicals, a political movement waiting for the British government to fall because of its incapability to solve the Whitechapel murders.
+Members of the police hierarchy and several politicians, all Freemasons, seem to be protecting one of their own.
+Furthermore, Inspector Foxborough, the policeman who is in charge of the case, is in fact the secret leader of the radicals, a political movement waiting for the British government to fall because of its inability to solve the Whitechapel murders.
 Holmes must rely on his skills to find and confront the murderer.